-It’s International Women’s Day and I want to speak directly to some of the women who are hopefully reading this blog.
-As a woman in a traditional marriage I understand that sometimes it can be hard to navigate the marriage and the advice when it comes to managing finances in a traditional marriage.
-It can be difficult to navigate a modern women’s place in marriage- especially when it comes to money and finances.
+It’s International Women’s Day, and I want to speak directly to some of the women who are hopefully reading this blog.
+As a woman in a traditional marriage, I understand that sometimes it can be hard to navigate the marriage and the advice when it comes to managing finances in a conventional marriage.
+It can be challenging to navigate a modern women’s place in marriage- especially when it comes to money and finances.

 Managing Finances in a Traditional Marriage

-I am in what you would call a “traditional marriage” and I think this gives me specific insight into this issue.
+I am in what you would call a “traditional marriage,” which gives me specific insight into this issue.
 Being in a traditional marriage does not mean that you have to give up your knowledge- especially when it comes to finances.
 You can be a great wife who trusts and respects her husband and still know what is happening with your husband.
-Even if your husband “deals with these things” does not mean you are exempt from having at least a basic sense of the state of your finances.
+Even if your husband “deals with these things,” it does not mean you are exempt from having at least a basic sense of the state of your finances.

 Ladies: you need to need to know the status of your finances.

 I have touched on this before when talking about the need to know passwords, usernames, and location of money so you will be prepared in the case of death or incapacitation (god forbid.)

 Now I am talking about the day-to-day status of your finances.
 How much is in your bank account?
 What is your budget?